 Your actual website needs to have current info too such as upcoming events, new products or services etc as well.
 This way all of your customers are being served –

 “Just because social networking sites are free doesn’t mean they’re the best choice when it comes to building a digital presence for your brand.”

 Many non-profits such as animal rescues use only Facebook as a means to connect with people.
 This may be ok if they are just getting started.
-However, if after a while an organization does’t have an actual website – it can make you wonder??
+Budgets may not allow for a website initially.
+However, if after a while an organization does’t have an actual website it can make you wonder??
 At some point, as a reputable business or organization, you should be investing in an actual website.

 As much as I love donating to charity sites such as animal rescues, I will NOT donate if they only have a FB page!
 I want to be able to learn more about them via their actual organization website.
 Otherwise I find it suspect.

-This was a recent comment from May 2017 on a particular website in response to some aid for a dog soon to be euthanized:
+The following was a comment from a particular website in response to some much needed aid for a dog that was soon to be euthanized: